mth/u-boot-odroid-m2/README.md

 It is possible to have HDMI output on the installed Linux, provided that it uses at least 6.13 kernel compiled with `CONFIG_ROCKCHIP_DW_HDMI_QP` enabled and video mode (for example video=1920x1080@60) is given on kernel command line.
-The support in 6.13 is also limited to few standard video modes.
-Better video modes and HDMI audio support is expected in the Linux 6.15 kernel, and I plan to update this U-Boot build to newer device tree after that.

 Currently you need UART console to use Linux distributions installers.

+## Browsers

+Chromium based browsers run smoothly with good performance, but they contain some bug that causes frequent crashes when using Wayland directly.
+Workaround is setting *Preferred Ozone platform* to `X11` on the `chrome://flags` page.

+Firefox has acceptable performance with the Linux 6.15 kernel and annoyingly laggy on 6.13.

 ## Further tuning

+Run the `util/cpu-affinity-m2.sh` script at startup for IRQ affinity and CPU scheduler tuning.

-Thomas Kaiser has some [suggestions about Radxa Rock 5B with BSP kernel](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/Quick_Preview_of_ROCK_5B.md), some of which might also apply to the RK3588s with mainline kernel.
+This script is inspired by Thomas Kaiser [comments about Radxa Rock 5B with BSP kernel](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/Quick_Preview_of_ROCK_5B.md).

+If you like Quake III, put `seta cl_renderer "opengl1"` into `~/.q3a/baseq3/q3config.cfg` (replace previous `cl_renderer` value) for better ioquake3 performance.
+It is mostly fast and flawlessly playable, although with rare hiccups.

+I use plain ALSA for sound with `util/asound.conf` in this GIT repository as `/etc/asound.conf`.
+This U-Boot build contains device tree patches that enable both HDMI and on-board audio output.